 Georgia has two quirks worth knowing.
 First, lash lifts and brow lamination are not named anywhere in O.C.G.A.
 Title 43, Chapter 10 or in Chapter 240 rules.
 Industry treats them as Esthetician services under the catch-all "beautifying the face by cosmetic preparation" language in section 43-10-1(8)(D), but there is no express authorization or Board bulletin.
 Second, Georgia's statute expressly authorizes lash and brow tinting, but the FDA has not approved any color additive for permanent eye-area dyeing.
 Only silver nitrate (21 CFR 73.2550) is federally compliant, and most commercial tint brands (RefectoCil, Belmacil, 1000 Hour) remain a federal-law conflict.
 Georgia also requires 5 hours of continuing education per 2-year renewal cycle: older sources that claim Georgia has no CE requirement are outdated.

-In California, Florida, Georgia, New York, and Texas, a personal license alone is not enough.
-All paid lash and brow services must be performed in a licensed salon, suite, or establishment.
-Home-based businesses are allowed in all five states, but each has its own establishment licensing requirements.
-In California, a home studio needs a direct separate entrance, a dedicated non-residential workspace, and a public restroom.
-In New York, every operator needs both an individual license AND a separate Appearance Enhancement Business License or Area Renter License ($60 initial, $60 renewal, 4-year term), plus accident and professional liability insurance at a minimum of $25,000 per occurrence and $75,000 aggregate.
-In Georgia, a separate Salon/Shop License under O.C.G.A. section 43-10-11 costs $85 initial and $75 biennial, the owner-applicant must complete a 3-hour TCSG health and safety course, and home studios require a completely separated room with no doorway connecting to living quarters.
-Mobile lash businesses cannot be licensed as Georgia salons at all.
+In all 10 covered states, a personal license alone is not enough.
+Every paid lash and brow service must be performed in a licensed salon, suite, mobile unit, or home studio that meets state requirements.
+California home studios need a direct separate entrance, dedicated non-residential workspace, and a public restroom.
+New York operators need both an individual license AND a separate Appearance Enhancement Business License or Area Renter License ($60 initial, $60 renewal, 4-year term), plus insurance at a minimum of $25,000 per occurrence and $75,000 aggregate.
+Georgia salons need a separate Salon/Shop License plus a 3-hour TCSG health and safety course, and mobile lash businesses cannot be licensed at all.
+Illinois Salon/Shop Certificates (IDFPR code 189) expire November 30 of even-numbered years.
+Pennsylvania salons need 180 sq ft minimum floor area for one licensee plus 60 sq ft per additional licensee.
+Washington requires a Salon/Shop, Personal Service, or Mobile Unit license with $100,000+ public liability insurance.
+Nevada mobile lash vans need their own establishment license under NRS 644A.025.
+Arizona BCB requires one Establishment License per location, and suite changes must be reported within 10 business days.
 Once your personal license and establishment license are in place, you can set up online booking for your lash studio and start accepting clients.

 More states coming soon

-This tool currently covers California, Florida, Georgia, New York, and Texas.
-We are researching licensing requirements for Ohio, Illinois, Pennsylvania, and other states.
-Once you know which license you need, check SuiteCal pricing to see how our booking tools fit your budget.
+This tool covers 10 states: Arizona, California, Florida, Georgia, Illinois, Nevada, New York, Pennsylvania, Texas, and Washington.
+We are researching licensing requirements for Ohio, Michigan, New Jersey, North Carolina, and other states.
+Once you know which license you need, check SuiteCal pricing to see how our booking tools fit your workflow.
 If you want us to add your state next, send a quick email to hello@suitecal.com with your state name and we will prioritize it.

 Disclaimer: This tool is for informational purposes only and does not constitute legal advice.
 Licensing requirements can change.
 Always verify requirements directly with your state licensing board before making decisions.
-Data was last verified in April 2026.
+Data for newly added states (Arizona, Illinois, Nevada, Pennsylvania, Washington) was verified in May 2026.
+Other states last verified in March or April 2026.